 - (a) Prompt Hearing.
 An adjudicatory hearing shall be held within ninety days after service of the petition or within sixty days after service of the petition if a child alleged in the petition to be dependent or neglected was under six years of age when the petition was filed.
-[Source, CRS 19-3-104 and 19-3-505(3)]. - (b) Right to Participate.
+Unless modified pursuant to Rule 4.2.14 - (b) Right to Participate.
 The county attorney, city attorney of a city and county, or special county attorney who brought the petition in the name of the people of the state of Colorado; any respondent named in the petition; a guardian ad litem appointed for a child who is alleged to be dependent or neglected; and counsel, if any, appointed pursuant to section 19-1-105(2), Colorado Revised Statutes, to represent a child who is alleged to be dependent or neglected shall have the right to participate in an adjudicatory hearing to the extent provided by law.
-The court may permit special respondents and intervenors to participate in an adjudicatory hearing, to an extent that the court determines is reasonable and consistent with these rules, if the court finds that such participation will serve the best interests of the child. - (c) Burden of Proof.
-At an adjudicatory hearing the petitioner has the burden of proving the allegations of the petition by a preponderance of the evidence.
-[Source, CRS 19-3-505(1)]. - (d) Evidence.
+The court may permit special respondents and intervenors to participate in an adjudicatory hearing, to an extent that the court determines is reasonable and consistent with these rules. - (c) Burden of Proof.
+At an adjudicatory hearing the petitioner has the burden of proving the allegations of the petition by a preponderance of the evidence, subject to Rule XX [ICWA] - (d) Evidence.
 Evidence that child abuse or non-accidental injury has occurred shall constitute prima facie evidence that such child is dependent or neglected, and such evidence shall be sufficient to support adjudication.
-[Source, CRS 19-3-505(7)(a)].
 Evidence tending to establish the necessity of separating the child from the parents or guardian may be admitted at an adjudicatory hearing but shall not be required to support an order of adjudication.
-[Source, CRS 19-3-505(2)].
-Facts admitted by a party in support of an informal adjustment shall not be used as evidence at a subsequent adjudicatory hearing involving the same parties and the same facts or circumstances.
-[Source, CRS 19-3-501(1)(c)(I)(B)]. - (e) Amendment to Conform to the Evidence.
+Admissions by a party in support of an informal adjustment shall not be used as evidence at a subsequent adjudicatory hearing involving the same parties and the same facts or circumstances. - (e) Amendment to Conform to the Evidence.
 When evidence presented at an adjudicatory hearing discloses facts not alleged in the petition, the court shall proceed in accordance with section 19-3-505(4), Colorado Revised Statutes. - (f) Evidence of Mental Illness or Developmental Disability.
-When evidence presented at an adjudicatory hearing shows that the child may have a mental illness or a developmental disability, the court shall proceed in accordance with section 19-3-506, Colorado Revised Statutes.
-[Source, CRS 19-3-505(4)(d)]. - (g) Adjudication.
-When the allegations of the petition are supported by a preponderance of the evidence, the court shall proceed in accordance with section 19-3-505(7), Colorado Revised Statutes.

-(h) Dismissal.
-When the allegations of the petition are not supported by a preponderance of the evidence, the court shall proceed in accordance with section 19-3-505(6), Colorado Revised Statutes.
+When evidence presented at an adjudicatory hearing shows that the child may have a mental illness or a developmental disability, the court shall proceed in accordance with section 19-3-506, Colorado Revised Statutes. - (g) Adjudication.
+When the allegations of the petition are supported by a preponderance of the evidence, the court shall proceed in accordance with section 19-3-505(7), Colorado Revised Statutes, subject to Rule XX [ICWA]. - (h) Dismissal.
+When the allegations of the petition are not supported by a preponderance of the evidence, the court shall proceed in accordance with section 19-3-505(6), Colorado Revised Statutes, subject to Rule XX [ICWA].